Mikaelcope/Daily-Calander/README.md

 # Daily-Calander
-A daily calender to add events of the day schedules at specific times.
+A daily calender to add events of the day as well as schedule events at specific times.

 ## Discription
 I have created a url that has a daily scheduler.
 In this dailer scheduler there are alocated timeslots to that of a normal working day.
 A user has the ability to schedule events of the day such as meetings, activities or events throughout the day.
 The information will also be stored in the local storage.